Your Security is Important to us

 - If using ACH, verify that all ACH-related alerts are activated and are being acknowledged as they are received.

-- ADMIN users should implement multi-approval requirements for BIB functions, beyond the default bank-established requirements.
+- ADMIN users should implement multi-approval requirements for BeB functions, beyond the default bank-established requirements.

 - ADMIN users can establish the requirement for multiple approvals to process account-to-account transfers.